 In certain situations, some professionals will suggest that it's best for you to have your baby in a hospital, while others may be willing to support you at home.
 You might also find our article about the safety of home birth helpful.

 If your midwife does not consider you a good candidate for having your child at home, ask her to go through the reasons with you to help you weigh up the pros and cons for yourself.
-If you have further questions or need additional support, contact one of the supervisors of midwives at your hospital, or the community midwifery manager.
+If you have further questions or need additional support, contact the community midwifery manager.
 You could also contact your local NCT home birth support group by calling 0300 330 0770 or the Association for Improvements in Maternity Services (AIMS) to explore your options.

 It doesn’t matter if your home is small, untidy or in need of decorating.
 The important thing is that you feel comfortable there.
 Your midwife can discuss how long it would take an ambulance to reach you in an emergency, and any access concerns.
 She will also discuss with you what you will need for a home birth.

 NCT's helpline offers practical and emotional support in all areas of pregnancy and early parenthood: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about labour and life with a new baby.
-Other NCT resources include:
+We also run local NCT home birth support groups: call 0300 330 0770 or email firstname.lastname@example.org to find one near you.

 The Home Birth Reference Site provides information and opinions about having your baby at home, for parents who think that it might be the right choice for them, and for health professionals looking for resources.